 Driving question: How do we use wind?

 Introduce your youngest students to wind!
 Wind FUNdamentals is an introductory unit on using wind to do work for K–3 that incorporates engineering principles in engaging, hands-on lessons, using NGSS and Common Core as frameworks.
 With a focus on being an engineer, students will build, share, and redesign models to understand how we can effectively use wind.
+Build and test pinwheels and sailboats, and experiment with mechanical wind turbines!

 - Wind is made of air.